mav80/Workshop-3/README.md

-# Workshop-3
+# Workshop 3

-Continuation of Workshop 2, this one uses servlets and JSP files as view for managing our school
+This is a continuation of Workshop 2, where we use servlets and JSP files as view for managing our school.